widgetfactory/jce-fullpage/README.md

 ### Installation

-Install using the JCE Installer
+Install as a Joomla Plugin using the Joomla Extension Manager - https://docs.joomla.org/Installing_an_extension